 Dodging & Burning in Lightroom & Photoshop

-Dodging and burning for landscape photography in Lightroom are done with brushes.
+Brushes in Lightroom perform the dodging and burning for landscape photography.
 You add a brush, lower the exposure for a burning effect, and simply start painting the darkness into your image.
 You have to use another brush with a brighter exposure setting, to dodge areas of your image.

 I prefer to do all of my dodging and burning for landscape photography in Photoshop with an overlay layer.
 It takes a moment to create this layer, but if you take the time to create a Photoshop action for this process, it can be quickly accessed with the click of a button.
 You can certainly get into more complex manipulation of the light and dark areas through Luminosity Masking, but I consider that an advanced technique to be covered sometime in another post.
 Let’s start with the simple one.